eledot/Blitwizard/README.txt

 (2) Appropriate tools

 If you are on Unix (Linux or Mac), please open a bash terminal now.
 Then cd to the root directory of blitwizard.
+Please note gcc has to be installed!

 If you are on Windows, install MinGW (you MUST include MSYS!).
 Then move the whole blitwizard folder into your MSYS root dir,